 A significant new exhibition at the Southern Vermont Art Center is celebrating the vibrant life of film photography today.
 “I Choose Film” features twenty living artists from around the world, each working with film in a unique way.
-Running from July 8 through August 27, “I Choose Film” will kick-off with an opening reception Saturday, July 8th, from 4PM to 6PM.
+"I Choose Film" runs from July 8 through August 27 in SVAC's Wilson Museum & Galleries.

 “I Choose Film” defines film as any process employing light-sensitive photographic emulsion in the creation of imagery.
 Consequently, works in the show employ a kaleidoscope of traditional and contemporary film techniques, from wet-plate collodion to platinum prints, from artist books to X-Ray.

 "Far from being dead, film is enjoying a resurgence.
 A Renaissance even," says “I Choose Film” curator and artist Stephen Schaub.
 "I believe this springs from a newfound appreciation for film's unique capabilities."

 "You have a whole generation coming of age now who grew up with primarily digital photography, and they are realizing: there are more possibilities out there.
 Film is a vast and rich medium.
 And what it does, nothing else can do."